-The new partnership means that North South Wines will now import, distribute and promote Tohu and Kono Wines in the United Kingdom.
+The new partnership means that UK wine distributor North South Wines will now import, distribute and promote Tohu and Kono Wines in the United Kingdom.

-Tohu Wines was established in 1998 and is acknowledged as the first Māori-owned and operated wine label.
-Since 2002, Tohu Wines has been growing its own grapes, and in 2004 expanded to include a new brand, Kono Wines.
+Tohu Wines started in 1998, as the first Māori-owned and operated wine label.
+Since 2002, Tohu Wines has been growing its own grapes.
+And in 2004 expanded to include a new brand, Kono Wines.
 In 2012, the purchase of a winery in the remote Awatere Valley, in Marlborough, gave the opportunity to control and optimise all aspects of the winemaking process.

 With a cooler and drier climate than other parts of Marlborough, the Awatere Valley sub-region is gaining a reputation for producing award-winning wines.
-Tohu Awatere Valley sauvignon blanc 2019 was selected for the Fine Wines of New Zealand list for 2020; the third time a Tohu produced wine has made the list.
-The Kono Wines sauvignon blanc has featured on the cover of Wine Spectator magazine, which has also chosen it as its ‘Best Value’ wine six times.
+Tohu Awatere Valley sauvignon blanc 2019 was selected for the Fine Wines of New Zealand list for 2020.
+This is the third time a Tohu wine has made the list.
+The Kono Wines sauvignon blanc has featured on the cover of Wine Spectator magazine.
+This has also chosen it as its ‘Best Value’ wine six times.

-Dan Taylor, Export Wine Sales Manager for Tohu and Kono Wines commented, ‘We are thrilled to have our wine in such capable hands, with North South Wines helping us to tell our unique story of kaitiakitanga (guardianship and protection of the land).
+Dan Taylor, Export Wine Sales Manager for Tohu and Kono Wines commented: ‘We are happy to have our wine in such capable hands.
+With North South Wines helping us to tell our unique story of kaitiakitanga (guardianship and protection of the land).
 North South Wines is a dynamic and forward-thinking business which aligns with our future ambitions.’

 The wines will be available via all channels, with a focus on independent and specialist retail.